irohacoding/uguisu/README.md

 1\.
 Register [OpenAI](https://platform.openai.com/) and get the API key.

 2\.
-Set environment valiable: `OPENAI_API_KEY` to your `~/.profile` or where Emacs can load.
+Set environment variable: `OPENAI_API_KEY` to your `~/.profile` or where Emacs can load.

-*Be careful not to publish the api key!*
+*Be careful not to publish the api key! and you may have to pay to use this API!*

 ex. `export OPENAI_API_KEY="your-openai-api-key"`

 3\.
-Logout of your computer and log back in again.
+Log out of your computer and log back in again.

 ### curl command